CyberGitLabs/security-writeups/Hack The Box Machines/Linux/Reset.md

 ![diagram](../../images/Reset/Reset_rest_response.png)

-So now we have the credentials to access the web appplication.
+So now we have the credentials to access the web application.
 From within we can see that we are provided with the functionality to view logs:

 ![diagram](../../images/Reset/Reset_logs2.png)